ilebras/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 Our lab is focused on observing ocean circulation and understanding its underlying physics.
-Ultimately, we seek to understand the role of ocean circulation in the climate system.
-We are focused primarily on collecting and analyzing in situ observations, but will use whichever tool is best suited to answering our scientific questions!
+Ultimately, we seek to quantify the role of ocean circulation in the climate system.
 Specific areas of interest include:

 - The Atlantic Meridional Overturning Circulation (AMOC), an intricate system of currents that stabilizes the earth’s climate by redistributing heat, salt, oxygen, and carbon on a global scale.